-Ted Wachs joyfully taught world history, psychology and geography and coached student athletes for 46 years.
-Ted was a pioneer in holistic education who was influenced by time spent studying confluent education (the integration of mind, body and spirit) with Fritz Perls.
-His positive, strengths-based approach influenced countless lives and also the SoulSpark Learning approach to instructional design.
+Ted Wachs joyfully taught high school world history and psychology and coached student athletes for 46 years.
+He was a pioneer in holistic education who influenced the SoulSpark Learning approach to instructional design.

-SoulSpark Learning celebrates and supports at least one educator each year who shares Ted’s passion for teaching through a $400 award named after him.
+Each year SoulSpark Learning will celebrates and support at least one educator who shares Ted’s passion for teaching through a $400 award in his name.
 Why $400?
 Ted recognized the wisdom in indigenous education practices oriented by the four directions.
-Beginning in the east, educators first cultivate feelings of belonging among EVERY students.
-SoulSpark Learning believes this is a critical priority and that the final direction, north, representing generosity, is a measure of a good education.
+Beginning in the east, educators first cultivate feelings of belonging.
+The final direction, north, represents generosity, the measure of a good education.